noedelorme/neg-template/README.md

 # Scratch

-An empty NodeJS project to really start from Scratch.
+NodeJS template to really start from Scratch.
+This build uses NodeJS, Express, EJS, SASS and pure Javascript.
+Gulp is used to watch for file changes, automatically compile scss files, and synchronize the browser.

 ## Usage

-To run server, just enter the following command.
-It will watch for files changes, automaticly compile scss and synchronize your browser to see the changes without having to refresh the page.
+To run the server, just enter the following command.
 ```bash
 npm run dev
 ```

-## Using
-* gulp
-* gulp-nodemon
-* gulp-sass
-* browser-sync
-* express
-* ejs
-* body-parser